 Our History

-• 1954The Glendale Association for the Retarded Children was founded by Phyllis & Jerry Campbell as a pre-school program for children with developmental disabilities.
+• 1954The Glendale Association for the Retarded Children was founded by Phyllis & Jerry Campbell as a pre-school program for children with developmental disabilities like their daughter Janice.
 Sessions were held at North Glendale Methodist Church.
-The program started with a handful of children and one class, growing to five classes as more parents learned of the program and enrolled their children.
+At the time, children with developmental disabilities were not admitted into public schools.
+The program started with a handful of children and one class, but grew to five classes as more parents learned of the program and enrolled their children.

 • 1963Through advocacy by the Campbells and a mandate of the Lanterman Act, the Glendale Unified School District expanded its curriculum to serve the needs of students with mental retardation, ages 6 to 21, and assumed responsibility for their education.